sanctuarycomputer/studio/MANUAL/docs/master/02-how-we-work/02-the-work-week.md

 # The Work Week

-Sanctuary ebbs & flows with the tides of a weekly sprint.
+Sanctuary ebbs and flows with the tides of a weekly sprint.
 Here's how it works.

 ![](https://scontent-iad3-1.cdninstagram.com/vp/e7d580737d9c318f555ed825f57e5ab0/5BFA78FC/t51.2885-15/e35/30085791_182652012381526_4517074223973269504_n.jpg)